Abstract Integration in Net Convergence Structures: Acknowledgement

 \section{Acknowledgement}

 This study was funded in part by the Coordination for the Improvement of Higher Education Personnel - CAPES - Funding Code 001.
-The author would like to thank Professors Francesco Russo (ENSTA - Paris), Christophe Gallesco (UNICAMP), David Fremlin (Exeter) and Lech Drewnowski (Poznan) for interesting conversations and remarks regarding integration theory.
+The author would like to thank Professors Francesco Russo (ENSTA - Paris), Christophe Gallesco (UNICAMP), David Fremlin (Exeter), Lech Drewnowski (Poznan) and Alberto Castejón (Vigo) for interesting conversations and remarks regarding integration theory.